 Hoe.
 This old-school tool is the most labor-intensive way to prepare your garden for planting.
-Leave it for smaller jobs like removing weeds before going over the garden with a rotary tiller, or for working the soil in tight spaces without damaging the roots of nearby established plants.
+Leave the smaller jobs like removing weeds to the garden hoe before going over the garden with a rotary tiller or for working the soil in tight spaces without damaging the roots of nearby established plants.

 Hand tillers and twist tillers.
 Like rakes and hoes, hand tillers and hand twist tillers require hard work.
 Use them to till small patches of your garden bed, or to work the soil between established plants where you need more precision.